-We love time-honored wedding traditions, and giving gifts to your parents on your wedding day is one of them.
+We love time-honored wedding traditions, including thoughtfully choosing wedding gifts for parents.
 Whether it's a sweet memento, a frame, or a more substantial gift to thank them for their contribution, they've done so much to get you this far, so it's important to honor them in some way!
-But, with a tight timeline on the wedding day and the very real chance that you'll have Bride Brain and totally forget, it's hard to find just the right time to give them their gifts.
-Thankfully, our experts have a few ideas on how to time the gifting so you can enjoy that moment together.
+Presenting the gifts, however, is a little tricky — after all, your wedding day will likely have a very tight timeline.
+There's also a very real chance that you'll have bride brain and totally forget on the day-of.

 Many couples choose to give their parents gifts during the rehearsal dinner, and with good reason.
 You're with a smaller group, so you can focus a little more on one another, and your parents will be heading back to their room shortly thereafter, so they can make sure their gifts make it back safely.
 If you're also planning to give gifts to your bridesmaids and groomsmen at this time, bring the gifts for your parents along and present them all at once.

-Caught up in the whirlwind?
-Don't worry about it.
+If the wedding day itself is too much of a whirlwind, don't worry about it.
 Similar to the rehearsal dinner plan, you could also choose to wait and distribute presents at the morning-after brunch.
 A smaller crowd and a more relaxed atmosphere make this a great time to pull your parents aside.
 Remind them to leave a little extra room in their suitcases!

 • How to Honor Your Parents at Your Wedding

 • 40 Best Mother-Son Dance Songs for Your Wedding Day

 • Get Your Guests Some Tissues, These Father-Daughter Dance Songs Will Have Everyone Tearing Up